scherersebastian/home/blog/2023-09-12-the-interactive-advantage-why-github-copilot-chat-is-a-game-changer/index.md

 GitHub Copilot Chat is unique in its real-time, context-aware capabilities.
 It's _"more than just a chat window,"_ offering tailored programming support, real-time advice, security fixes, and code analysis.

-The example performs a security code review with GitHub CoPilot Chat for a Dockerfile.
+The example below performs a security code review with GitHub CoPilot Chat for a Dockerfile.

 ```plaintext
 Perform a security code review for the selected code, consider known security rules related to container security.